June 11, 2007

 This field had been cut and waiting to be baled.
 Arrived in Blue Grass, Virginia with rain threatening from the west.
 I rode into to town, shot some photos and turned back east where the skies were much less threatening.

+There were some nice pullouts along US33, even if they were all gravel...
+Riding US33 down into the Shenandoah Valley, the road begins to straighten, but was still a nice road.
 This is the town library.
 It is called the Blue Grass Book Bank.
 Riding back northeast, I ride across the Virginia / West Virginia state line several times as I wind my way from the Allegheny to the Shenandoah Mountains.

 There's one of the local tractors putting in a day's work.
 US220 follows along the Jackson River in a valley carved many years ago between the Allegheny to the Shenandoah Mountains.
 In this valley, the grass is "fence-top high" before the mower cuts it down for hay.
 No sign of a drought in this valley.
 This was on US33 coming back into Virginia.
 Nice big sweepers through the Shenandoah Mountains.
 Some of them got pretty tight for sweepers.
 I think here Jill said our elevation was over 3,400 feet here in the Shenandoah Mountains.